“I can’t keep up with the amount of hair on my chin! At this rate, I’m going to end up in the circus as the bearded lady,” 36-year-old Shannon shared.

 - Irritability, aggression

-What Causes Excess Testosterone?
+What Causes Excess Testosterone levels in women?

-There can be several mechanisms at play, but one of the most common causes of elevated testosterone in women is Polycystic Ovarian Syndrome (PCOS).
+There can be several mechanisms at play, but one of the most common causes of elevated testosterone levels in women is Polycystic Ovarian Syndrome (PCOS).

 This was true of Shannon.